will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 This section takes the values that have been indexed and acquired in step 4 and monkeys around with them.
 The comments above each line in the code explains what the code here is doing.

-The imporant thing to remember here is to remember how jQuery and Javascript deal with null values.
+An imporant thing to remember here is to remember how jQuery and Javascript deal with null values.
 If address2 is blank and you ask jQuery to show you address2, you'll get a result that says "NaN" (i.e. Not a Number) where you may have been hoping for a simple blank space.
-In order to get the blank space you're hoping for you have to tell jQuery that if address2 is null, then you want a "" instead of a "Not a Number" error message.
+In order to get the blank space you're hoping for you have to tell jQuery that if address2 is null, then you want a "" instead of a "NaN" error message.

+That's accomplished by saying ```var VariableName = value.fieldname || '';``` i.e. create a variable and give it a value that equals the value of the field I want OR give me a blank space is the field I want is null.

 #### Step 6